 The initial meeting is intended to discuss the allegation with you.
 The meeting will usually be arranged with the chair of the Module Assessment Board.
 This may involve showing you the Turnitin report with areas of plagiarism highlighted for instance, or individually meeting with students who they feel may be involved in collusion, or inviting you to attend a Viva examination which is a spoken Q&A about your essay.

 You will be given the opportunity to explain what you believe has happened, including any information you feel is important.
 The Chair of the Module Assessment Board cannot take into account if there was intent involved, but will usually note down anything you feel is important on the AI-2 form.

 At the end of the meeting, the Chair will complete the AI-2 form, and decide whether they feel there has been a Breach of the Academic Integrity policy or not and make a recommendation to the Academic Integrity team.
-The team will decide if they agree with the decision of the chair, and propose an appropriate penalty.
+All cases are then referred to a subgroup who will decide if they agree with the decision of the chair, and propose an appropriate penalty.

 You can choose to disagree with the decision of the chair, which will give you the opportunity to meet with an Academic Integrity panel.
 Depending on the severity of your case, this may be passed along to be discussed at an Academic Integrity panel, to which you will be invited.

 The penalty for a breach of academic integrity and how it is dealt with will depend on a number of conditions, including if this is the first time you have breached the policy, and if they subgroup have deemed the breach to be unacceptable academic practice or academic misconduct.
 For a breach due to unacceptable academic practice (such as plagiarism), for a first offence, it is usual for a standard penalty applied.

 - Level 3 and 4 – The work is remarked with the section/s of the work that contains breaches of the Academic integrity policy removed.
 You will then receive the new mark, this could be substantially lower than the initial mark